nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Stacks and Queues - Exercises/Cups and Bottles/README.md

 If you have managed to fill up all of the cups, print the remaining water bottles, from the last entered – to the first, otherwise you must print the remaining cups, by order of entrance – from the first entered – to the last.

+## Input:

+	On the first line of input, you will receive the integers, representing the cups' capacity, separated by a single space.
+	On the second line of input, you will receive the integers, representing the filled bottles, separated by a single space.